Lady Gaga Picked Versace for the Super Bowl Halftime Show

 No pink hats were in evidence when Lady Gaga performed last night at the Super Bowl.
-Instead, she wore an all-Atelier Versace wardrobe for her high-energy halftime set, starting by rappelling into the arena in a sparkly, Swarovski-encrusted jumpsuit and boots.
+Instead, she wore an all–Atelier Versace wardrobe for her high-energy halftime set, starting when she rappelled into the arena in a sparkly, Swarovski-encrusted jumpsuit and boots.

 Later, she accessorized her keytar with a spike-shouldered jacket, and finished the show in hot pants and a sculpted jacket that was like something a linebacker might wear on the moon.
 Gaga is a longtime friend of Donatella Versace, and the designer posted a shot of them backstage right before she took the stage.